MatteoMonacis/Personal-Portfolio/README.md

 The company buys smartphones from six different suppliers, each of which sends their price list daily in a different format and describes the same phone in their own way.
 Before this project, finding out which supplier offers the best price for a given phone meant comparing thousands of rows every day by hand across six different files.

-Goal of this project is to automatize this procedure: it reads all six price lists, understands when two different descriptions actually refer to the same phone(using a sentence embedding model), and produces a single clean spreadsheet where each row shows the cheapest price available, which supplier offers it, and how many units are in stock.
+Goal of this project is to automatize this procedure: it reads all six price lists, understands when two different descriptions actually refer to the same phone(using a sentence embedding model) and produces a single clean spreadsheet where each row shows the cheapest price available, which supplier offers it and how many units are in stock.
 What used to take hours of manual work now runs in minutes, giving the purchasing team a ready-to-use overview of the best deal for every smartphone on the market.

 #### Tools used